Cape Breton-Style Deviled Eggs

 - Store deviled eggs in an airtight container in the refrigerator for up to two days.
 Keep them covered to prevent the yolk filling from drying out, and add garnishes like chives or flaky salt just before serving for the best texture.

-Did you make these Cape Breton-Style Deviled Eggs?
+Did you make these Cape Breton-style deviled eggs?
 Please rate the recipe and tell me how it went in the comments below.
-Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!
+Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more Nova Scotia recipes and simple comfort food.

 Printable Recipe Card